Search

 Users can force any transaction via L1

-If a user is censored by L2 Sequencer, they can try to force transaction via L1 queue.
-Right now there is no mechanism that forces L2 Sequencer to include transactions from L1 queue in an L2 block.
+If a user is censored by the L2 Sequencer, they can try to force their transaction via an L1 queue.
+Right now there is no mechanism that forces L2 Sequencer to include transactions from the queue in an L2 block.
+The operator can implement a TransactionFilterer that censors forced transactions.

 • Users can be censored if the operator refuses to include their transactions.